 There is no harm in giving your fish a little bit of variety.
 In fact, your goldfish will welcome some diversity in their diet.
-Remember that in the wild, goldfish eat a wide selection of foods and we want to mimic this.
+Remember that in the wild, carp eat a wide selection of foods and we want to mimic this.

 Having said that, our recommendation is to feed pellets.

-This is because in the wild, a goldfish will do most of it’s foraging and feeding on the bottom to mid-water and only occasionally feed from the surface.
+This is because ideally, they would do most of their foraging and feeding on the bottom to mid-water and only occasionally feed from the surface.

 Supplementing Your Goldfish’s Diet

 It’s fun to treat a fish every now and then with other foods.
 It doesn’t have to be anything fancy, of course.
 Chef Ramsey isn’t going to be stopping in to check on your presentation or anything.